 Recommended for All Ages

 The Dietary Guidelines for Americans (DGA) recommends low fat and fat free milk and dairy foods as a part of an overall healthy diet, along with fruits, vegetables, whole grains and lean protein.
 In fact, studies show nutrient-rich dairy foods, when consumed as part of a healthy diet, may help to reduce the risk for several chronic diseases, including cardiovascular disease and type 2 diabetes.
-Research has also linked dairy intake to improved bone health, especially in children and adolescents.
+Research has also linked dairy intake with fewer fractures in older adults and is important for children and adolescents to build strong bones.

-For birth-age 5, the Academy of Nutrition and Dietetics, American Academy of Pediatric Dentists, American Academy of Pediatrics and American Heart Association have provided beverage recommendations.
-These leading health authorities all recommend cow’s milk and water as “go-to” beverages for children.
+Leading organizations continue to recognize the importance of cow’s milk for the growth and development of young children.
+From birth to age five, the Academy of Nutrition and Dietetics, American Academy of Pediatric Dentists, American Academy of Pediatrics and American Heart Association have provided beverage recommendations recommending cow’s milk and water as “go-to” beverages for children.

 Growing kids need the vital nutrients found in dairy foods to help them develop strong bodies.
-By age 6, consumption of milk, cheese and yogurt falls below the DGA recommendations, and the trend continues into adulthood (national average is less than two daily servings).
+By age 6, consumption of dairy foods like milk, cheese and yogurt falls below the DGA recommendations throughout childhood and the trend continues into adulthood.
 It can be hard to meet nutrient recommendations without eating three daily servings of dairy foods.

 Packed with Essential Nutrients